nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

   * - ``jvm.buffer.total.capacity``
     - Total capacity of the buffer pool
   * - ``jvm.memory.used``
-    - Memory Pool Memory Usage
+    - Memory pool memory usage
   * - ``jvm.memory.committed``
-    - The committed memory amount of the memory pool
+    - The committed amount of memory in the memory pool
   * - ``jvm.memory.max``
     - The maximum amount of memory in the memory pool
   * - ``jvm.gc.max.data.size``